lynxdigital/rdesktopGui/README.md

 -
 The script was written with the purpose of associating an extension to the server config files (e.g. *.rdp) within the file manager under the Windows Manager (e.g. nemo/nautalus).
 This allows for the creation of a folder strcture with RDP connections that can be managed and groupped in a similar fashion to Microsofts Remote Desktop Connection Manager in Windows.

 This allows for a full GUIish interface with little/no GUI that everybody should be able to use once the config files are configured.
+An association folder contains an example of a mime type and a desktop icon which can could be used to control the script.
+Currently, the mime type is set to use the remmina icon for the mime icon graphic.